acabitorg/yamlquotes/README.md

   --make-png-images     Make png images from quotes yaml --make-png-video-frames
-                        Make png video frames for ffmpeg from quotes yaml --save-sorted         Save sorted yaml to '_sorted.yaml' file --list-tags           List all tags in the quotes file --list-cw             List all content-warnings in the quotes file --list-langs          List all languages in the quotes file
+                        Make png video frames for ffmpeg from quotes yaml --save                Save sorted and/or filtered yaml to '.saved.yaml' file --list-tags           List all tags in the quotes file --list-cw             List all content-warnings in the quotes file --list-langs          List all languages in the quotes file